ClockSelect/myevic/README.md

         There is some other ways to setup time:
         * use the ```evic-usb time``` command, if you installed the [python-evic](https://github.com/ClockSelect/python-evic "python-evic") command-line utility;
-        * use the Configuration Editor of the [NFirmwareEditor 5.0](https://github.com/TBXin/NFirmwareEditor/releases); open the Configuration Editor and click "Upload settings" to upload the current time.
+        * use the Time synchronization function of the [NToolbox](https://github.com/TBXin/NFirmwareEditor/releases) of the NFirmwareEditor 6.0+; (check the time synch feature in the system tray).
         * MicroSur's [FWUpdater](https://www.dropbox.com/s/83zd19gu05pl3r6/EvicVTCFont.rar?dl=1) also as a "Set current time" function.

         * Joyetech's official firmware updater also sets date & time when uploading a firmware.